tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 For most of 2020, practically everyone had written off North America as a region beyond saving and it was basically just EG's sandbox to stomp on kids.

 In 2021, we learned that North America *is* indeed mostly beyond saving, but there are actually two bullies at the playground with Quincy Crew too.

+Quincy Crew not only gave EG a run for their money in both NA DPC seasons, but was also looking to be worthy competition at international LANs.
+Their Singapore Major result has an asterisk because QC had to use a stand-in of Poloson due to MSS contracting COVID.

 **What would success look like?** Getting a sponsor.